-I have tons of peppers in my frig and need to use them up.
+I have tons of peppers in my fridge and needed to use up some of them.
 My first thought was stir fry!
 My husband loves pineapple in savory dishes, but I don’t, usually.
 I thought I would make him a treat and add some to this gluten free chicken recipe.
-I thought it would be too sweet if I used an entire 20 ounce can.
-So, I started with a half of can, but to my surprise it was not sweet enough!
+I thought it would be too sweet if I used an entire 20-ounce can.
+So, I started with a half of can, but to my surprise, it was not sweet enough!
 I ended up adding the entire can because it tasted so good!
 After Wednesday’s gluten-free show with the authors of “The Gluten Free Good Health Cookbook”, I made sure I added lots of fruit and vegetables instead of the usual heavy chicken portions I have used in the past for chicken stir fry.
 It took a lot of adding more of this and that, but well worth the effort!
 I hope you enjoy!

 A wonderful combination of sweet and savory Asian chicken and pineapple with a thickened gluten free sauce.